-Motion by Daniel Castello on behalf of the Rules Committee to amend the Rules of the Libertarian Party to adopt Proposal 2 passed by voice vote.
-Mark Axinn requested to remove the words "over National" in the report.
+Motion by Daniel Castello on behalf of the Rules Committee to adopt Proposal 2 of the Rules Committee Report was adopted without objection.
+Request by Mark Axinn to remove the words "over National" in the Report passed by voice vote.

-Motion by Michael Rebmann to amend the Agenda to take up the Policy Manual proposal by the Rules Committee was seconded by Leonard Morlock and passed by a two-thirds voice vote.
+Motion by Michael Rebmann to amend the Agenda to take up the Policy Manual proposal by the Rules Committee was seconded by Len Morlock passed by a 1⁄2 voice vote.

-Motion by Mark Axinn to adopt the Policy Manual (Exhibit 5) presented by the Rules Committee was seconded by Adam Magoon and passed by voice vote.
+Motion by Mark Axinn on behalf of the Rules Committee to adopt the Policy Manual presented by the Rules Committee was seconded by Adam Magoon and passed by a voice vote.

-Delegate Selection Committee Chair Andrew Kolstee issued a report in writing (Exhibit 6), which included a proposed rubric for selecting delegates and proposed amendments to the Rules as well as a report on the Application of the 2024 Rubric (Exhibit 7).
+Delegate Selection Committee Chair Andrew Kolstee issued a report, which included a proposed rubric for selecting delegates, and enabling Rules changes (Exhibit 5); as well as a preliminary list of delegates and alternates based on this rubric (Exhibit 6)

-Motion by Adam Magoon on behalf of the Delegate Selection Committee to adopt Rules Amendment Proposal 1 of the Delegation Selection Committee's report passed by voice vote.
+Motion by Adam Magoon on behalf of the Delegate Selection Committee to adopt its proposed Rules Amendment 1 passed by voice vote.

-Motion by Michael Rebmann on behalf of the Delegate Selection Committee to adopt the proposed Delegate Selection Rubric and insert it into the Policy Manual was debated.
-Motion by Michael Rebmann to amend the rubric to adopt the Rebmann Amendment and add 4.20 and renumber accordingly was seconded by Craig Colwell and passed by voice vote.
-Motion by Justin Pelletier to amend the rubric to add adopt the Kolstee Amendment was seconded by Shawn DeGrand.
-Motion by Mark Axinn to amend the Kolstee Amendment to strike "4.6" and insert "4.14" and renumber accordingly passed without objection.
-The original motion to adopt the rubric passed by voice vote.
+Motion by Michael Rebmann on behalf of the Delegate Selection Committee to adopt its proposed Delegate Selection Rubric and add it to the Policy Manual was debated.
+Motion by Michael Rebmann to amend the Delegate Rubric add clause 4.20 to the Delegate Rubric was seconded by Craig Colwell and passed by voice vote.
+Motion by Justin Pelletier to amend the Delegate Selection Rubric to add 4.14 allowing members of state-level committees a higher position within the Rubric (between existing 4.13 and 4.14, runumbering 4.14 and all below) was seconded by Sean Degrand.
+This amendment passed without objection.
+The original motion passed by voice vote.

-Special Committee on State Committee Elections Chair Andrew Kolstee issued a report in writing (Exhibit 8).
+Committee on State Committee Elections Chair Andrew Kolstee issued a report.
+(Exhibit 7)

-Motion by Mark Braiman on behalf of the Committee on State Committee Elections to amend the Rules of the Libertarian Party and adopt Proposal 1 passed 20-6-5 (see Appendix 1B for details).
+Motion by Mark Braiman on behalf of the Committee on State Committee Elections to amend the Rules according to proposal 1 was approved by Porcupine poll of 20-6-5 Morry Davis and Mark Axinn wished to record additional Yes votes.

-Motion by Duane Whitmer on behalf of the Committee on State Committee Elections to amend the Rules of the Libertarian Party and adopt Proposal 2 passed by voice vote.
+Motion by Duane Whitmer on behalf of the Committee on State Committee Elections to amend the Rules according to proposal 2 was approved by voice vote.

-Motion by Duane Whitmer on behalf of the Committee on State Committee Elections to amend the Rules of the Libertarian Party and adopt Proposal 3 was debated and failed 10-23-3 (see Appendix 1C for details).
+Motion by Duane Whitmer on behalf of the Committee on State Committee Elections to amend the Rules according to proposal 3 was debated, and failed by a Porcupine vote of 10-23-3 John Clifton, Morry Davis, and Charles Roggen wish to record additional No votes.

-Duane Whitmer announced his resignation from all committees and divisions that he had been chairing, including Communications Director.
+Duane Whitmer announced his resignation from all committees and divisions that he had been chairing.

-The Chair called for the election of the members of the Elections Oversight Committee.
+The Chair called for the election of thirteen (13) Elections Oversight Committee Members, one from each Judicial District.